 In some cases, high priority projects may have other dependencies or resource constraints that require a start date in the future.
 In other cases, lower priority projects get pushed out into the future.
 Project prioritization will help you know where to assign resources and when your team can start the work.

-Why is scheduling so important?
+Why addressing project management scheduling issues are so important?

 When it’s done effectively, scheduling helps project managers: